-7 Burlington Indus., Inc. v.
+5 Burlington Indus., Inc. v.
 Ellerth, 524 U.S. 742, 761 (1998).

-8 Holland v.
+6 Holland v.
 Wash.
 Homes, Inc., 487 F.3d 208, 219 (4th Cir.
 2007) (citation omitted).
-9 See, e.g., EDR Ruling No. 2017-4443, EDR Ruling No. 2017-4434, EDR Ruling No. 2017-4419; see also Boone v.
+7 See, e.g., EDR Ruling No. 2017-4443, EDR Ruling No. 2017-4434, EDR Ruling No. 2017-4419; see also Boone v.
 Goldin, 178 F.3d 253, 256 (4th Cir.
 1999).
-10 Although this grievance does not qualify for an administrative hearing under the grievance process, the grievant may have additional rights under the Virginia Government Data Collection and Dissemination Practices Act (the "Act").
-Under the Act, if the grievant gives notice that he wishes to challenge, correct, or explain information contained in his personnel file, the agency shall conduct an investigation regarding the information challenged, and if the information in dispute is not corrected or purged or the dispute is otherwise not resolved, allow the grievant to file a statement of not more than 200 words setting forth his position regarding the information.
+8 Although this grievance does not qualify for an administrative hearing under the grievance process, the grievant may have additional rights under the Virginia Government Data Collection and Dissemination Practices Act (the "Act").
+Under the Act, if the grievant gives notice that he wishes to challenge, correct, or explain information contained in her personnel file, the agency shall conduct an investigation regarding the information challenged, and if the information in dispute is not corrected or purged or the dispute is otherwise not resolved, allow the grievant to file a statement of not more than 200 words setting forth her position regarding the information.
 Va.
 Code § 2.2-3806(A)(5).
 This "statement of dispute" shall accompany the disputed information in any subsequent dissemination or use of the information in question.
 Id.
-February 2, 2017 Ruling No. 2017-4484 Page 4 to qualify for a hearing, the grievant must present evidence raising a sufficient question as to whether the conduct at issue was (1) unwelcome; (2) based on a protected status or prior protected activity; (3) sufficiently severe or pervasive so as to alter the conditions of employment and to create an abusive or hostile work environment; and (4) imputable on some factual basis to the agency.11 In the analysis of such a claim, the "adverse employment action" requirement is satisfied if the facts raise a sufficient question as to whether the conduct at issue was sufficiently severe or pervasive so as to alter the conditions of employment and to create an abusive or hostile work environment.12 "[W]hether an environment is 'hostile' or 'abusive' can be determined only by looking at all the circumstances.
-These may include the frequency of the discriminatory conduct; its severity; whether it is physically threatening or humiliating, or a mere offensive utterance; and whether it unreasonably interferes with an employee's work performance."13 In support of his assertion that his supervisor engaged in harassing and/or fraternizing behavior, the grievant claims the supervisor posted an unprofessional message on the grievant's social media page.
-Having reviewed the facts as presented by the grievant, EDR cannot find that the grieved management actions rose to a sufficiently severe or pervasive level to create an abusive or hostile work environment.
-Though the grievant may reasonably disagree with the issuance of the Counseling Memo and/or his supervisor's behavior, prohibitions against harassment do not provide a "general civility code" or prevent all offensive or insensitive conduct in the workplace.14 In this case, the facts alleged by the grievant do not constitute a claim that qualifies for a hearing under the grievance procedure.15 Because the grievant has not raised a sufficient question as to the existence of severe or pervasive harassment reaching the level of an abusive or hostile work environment, the grievance does not qualify for a hearing on this basis.16 CONCLUSION For the reasons set forth above, this grievance does not qualify for a hearing.
-EDR's qualification rulings are final and nonappealable.17 Ute the Sh Christopher M. Grab Director Office of Employment Dispute Resolution 11 See Gilliam v.
+December 21, 2018 Ruling No. 2019-4819 Page 4 the agency.
+In the analysis of such a claim, the "adverse employment action" requirement is satisfied if the facts raise a sufficient question as to whether the conduct at issue was sufficiently severe or pervasive so as to alter the conditions of employment and to create an abusive or hostile work environment. "[W]hether an environment is 'hostile' or 'abusive' can be determined only by looking at all the circumstances.
+These may include the frequency of the discriminatory conduct; its severity; whether it is physically threatening or humiliating, or a mere offensive utterance; and whether it unreasonably interferes with an employee's work performance."
+In support of her assertion that her supervisor engaged in harassing and/or intimidating behavior, the grievant claims that her supervisor approached her at her desk and reprimanded her publicly, and displayed aggression on multiple instances.
+Having reviewed the facts as presented by the grievant, EEDR cannot find that the grieved management actions rose to a sufficiently severe or pervasive level to create an abusive or hostile work environment.
+Though the grievant may reasonably disagree with the issuance of the Counseling Memo and/or her supervisor's behavior, prohibitions against harassment do not provide a "general civility code" or prevent all offensive or insensitive conduct in the workplace.
+In this case, the facts alleged by the grievant do not constitute a claim that qualifies for a hearing under the grievance procedure.
+Because the grievant has not raised a sufficient question as to the existence of severe or pervasive harassment reaching the level of an abusive or hostile work environment, the grievance does not qualify for a hearing on this basis.
+14 EEDR's qualification rulings are final and nonappealable.
+15 Christopher M. Grab Othe Sh.
+St.

+Director Office of Equal Employment and Dispute Resolution 9 See Gilliam v.
 S.C.
 Dep't of Juvenile Justice, 474 F.3d 134, 142 (4th Cir.
-2007). $^{^{12}}$ See id.
+2007).
+10 See id.